 The majority of the population have a normal to low arch and while the arch can appear to be normal, most of us actually suffer from over-pronation during walking, running and standing due to the hard, flat and unnatural surfaces that we walk on.
 Combined with the wearing of unsupportive footwear, this can have painful lasting effects which are where fallen arches insoles come in.
 With every step, the arches flatten and the ankles roll inwards, however, this can be resolved with the help of insoles for fallen arches, by offering support where it’s needed to alter your walking pattern.

 Pronation itself is not wrong, as we need to pronate and supinate as part of our natural gait cycle.
 Pronation (rolling in) acts as a shock-absorbing mechanism and supination (rolling out) helps to propel our feet forward.
 However, in the case that you are suffering from fallen arches, this can cause further pain.
-With the help of flat foot insoles, inserted into your favourite shoes, you can walk in comfort and full the right correction and support.
+With the help of fallen arches insoles, inserted into your favourite shoes, you can walk in comfort and full the right correction and support.